shoki61/react-custom-back-to-top-button/README.md

 - @material-ui/core <br>
 - @material-ui/icons

-:exclamation: You do not need to install these two dependencies, they will be installed automatically when you install the package.
+:exclamation: You do not need to install these two dependencies, they will be installed automatically.

 <hr>